 The Committee: - Noted & took assurance from Board Assurance Framework QEC23/12/F2 Radiation Safety / IRMER Standards Compliance Update Report The Head of Medical Imaging was welcomed to the meeting.
 An overview of the current governance arrangements, regulatory compliance and improvements made since 2019's Care Quality Commission (CQC) inspection were shared.
 Ionising and non-ionising radiation safety was reported on a six monthly basis to the Radiation Safety Committee and an annual report was provided to the Patient Safety Review Group.
 Due to workforce challenges and operational pressures time to maintain documentation was limited and in the absence of a document management system a manual monitoring system was in place.
 Clinical audit activity was summarised, learning opportunities identified and the draft CQC report from September 2023 was awaited.
 Non-executive Director, Emyr Jones noted the audit of lead aprons had identified defects in 109 of the 393 reviewed, the need to prioritise safety above the associated financial implication was reinforced.
 With regards to the training requirements for the use of a mini c arm, the Head of Medical Imaging confirmed a surgeon would be required to undertake e-health training in addition to equipment training.
 In response to a question from Non-executive Director, Emyr Jones, the Head of Medical Imaging confirmed the Trust no longer administered therapeutic radioactive substances, the service was provided locally by Sheffield Teaching Hospital.
 In respect of the nuclear medicine service, two Trust consultant radiologists held an Administration of Radioactive Substances Advisory Committee (ARSAC) licence, the Trust also held a site licence for the use of nuclear medicine, which had been renewed in August 2023.
 Due to the age of the Single Photon Emission Computed Tomography (SPECT) scanner the licence was only issued for a two year period, the risk of not being able to continue to provide the service was included on the Trust's risk register if a replacement scanner was not secured.
 The Chair confirmed the challenges had been discussed at length as part of a recent departmental visit and potential system working opportunities explored.
 The Committee: - Noted and took partial assurance from the Radiation Safety / IRMER Standards Compliance Update QEC23/12/G1 Governor Observations Lynne Logan, Public Governor had no observations to share.
 A written report would be prepared post meeting.
-QEC23/12/H1 Sub-Committee Meetings Clinical Governance Committee Minutes - 15 September &amp; 20 October 2023 Patient Experience &amp; Involvement Committee - 30 August &amp; 27 September 2023
+QEC23/12/H1 Sub-Committee Meetings - Clinical Governance Committee Minutes - 15 September & 20 October 2023 - Patient Experience & Involvement Committee - 30 August & 27 September 2023

 The Committee:

-The Committee.

-- Noted the Sub-Committee minutes
+- Not ted the Sub-Committee minutes

-QEC23/12/II Any Other Business
+QEC23/12/II Any Other I Any Other Business

+QLC23/12/11 Any Other I Susmess

 See minute at agenda item A2.

 QEC23/12/I2 Minutes of the meeting held on 3 October 2023

-QLC23/12/12 Williates of the meeting field on 3 October 2023

-The Committee:
+The Commi ttee:

-- Noted and approved the minutes from the meeting held on 3 October 2023
+- Not ted and approved the minutes from the meeting held on 3 October 2023

 QEC23/12/I3 Issues escal lated from/to:

-:\ QEC Sub-Committees
+i) QEC Sub-Committees

-i) ii) Board Sub-Committees
+ii) Board Sub-Committees

-1 Audit & Risk Committee
+· · Audit & Risk Committee

-"", Addit & NSK committee
+,

-QEC23/12/I4 Assurance Summary
+QEC23/12/I4 Assurance S Summary

-The Committee was asked if it was assured, on behalf of the Board of Directors on the

-following matters.
-Any matters where assurance was not received, would be escalated

-to the Board of Directors:
+The Committee was asked if it was assured, on behalf of the Board of Directors on the following matters.
+Any matters where assurance was not received, would be escalated to the Board of Directors:

 - Matters of Concern/Key Risks to Escalate,

 - Major Actions Commissioned/Work Underway

 - Positive Assurance to Provide

-- Decisions Made
+cisions Made

 - Progress against committee associated Executive's objectives

-The Committee:
+The Commi ttee:

-- Was assured on the above matters.
+- Wa s assured on the above matters.

 QEC23/12/I5 Date and time of next meeting (Verbal)

 Date: Tuesday 6 February 2024

 Time: 13:00

 Venue: Microsoft Teams

 QEC23/12/J Meeting 15:29

 End time